jyutzler/Bridge-Systems/system.md

 Same as the above with the following addition:
    * 3♥, 3♠: 4-card major, game-forcing

-### Opener Rebids
-Opener’s rebids are natural and standard.

-#### Rebids with a minimum hand (13–16 total points)
-   * Rebidding notrump at the lowest available level;
-   * Raising responder’s suit at the lowest level (usually four cards, though good three-card support is acceptable if notrump is not);
-   * Rebidding a new suit at the one level or rebidding a new suit at the two level that is lower ranking than the opening suit (not reversing);
-   * Rebidding opener’s suit at the lowest level.

-#### Rebids with a medium hand (17–18 total points)
-   * Jump raise or jump rebid of opener’s suit;
-   * Reverse in a new suit, i.e., bid a new suit at the two level which is higher ranking than the opening suit; (see [Reverses](#Reverses))
-   * Non-reverse bid in a new suit (this has the wide range of 13–18 points)

-#### With a maximum hand (19–21 or 22 total points) opener must make a very strong rebid:
-   * Jump in notrump;
-   * Double jump raise of responder’s suit
-   * Double jump rebid of opener’s suit;
-   * Jump shift or reverse in a new suit.
-   * Jump reverse (requires at least 6-4 shape)
-   * Double jump in a new suit (Splinter, showing support of responder's suit)

-Responder follows up by attempting to sign off in game, bidding 4NT Blackwood, or cuebidding if still interested in trying to cooperate with opener in making the slam decision.

-### Responder Rebids
-If responder has bid a suit at the one level, he next determines whether he wishes to sign off in a partscore, invite game, sign off in game, or force to game and get more information about opener’s hand.

-#### Sign-off
-Bids available for a sign-off in partscore: Pass, 1NT, 2 of a previously bid suit.

-1♦ — 1♠;

-2♣

-   * Pass
-   * 2♦ = 2-3 hearts, likely misfit
-   * 2♠ = 6+ spades

-There is one exception to the rule that new suits are forcing:

-1♦ — 1♠;

-1NT

-   * 2♥ = sign-off - opener must pass or correct (bust with 5-4 or better distribution)

-#### Inviting Game
-Bids available for inviting game: 2NT, jump in a bid suit, new minor:

-1♦ — 1♠;

-2♣ — 2NT, 3♣, 3♦, 3♠ = 11–12 points, inviting game.

-#### Forcing to Game
-Bids available for forcing to game:
-   * Fourth suit
-   * Jump or reverse in new suit
-   * New Minor Forcing followed by a rebid of previously bid suit
-      * For example, 1♣-1♠;1NT-2♦;2♥-2♠ shows a game-forcing hand and a 6-card suit

-Opener can sign off in game or make a slam try.
-4NT is Blackwood (see topic) only if suit agreement has been established.
-Otherwise it is quantitative, asking responder to proceed with a maximum.
-Suit bids usually show controls.

-#### Signing off at Game
-Any bid of game is a sign-off, though partner can proceed with a maximum (see Slam Bidding).

-#### New Minor Forcing
-A new minor suit at the responder's second bid or later is forcing for one round and thus is invitational at the 2-level and game forcing at the 3-level.
-When more than one minor is available (1♥-1♠;1NT-2m), it tends to show a stopper for NT.

-1♣ — 1♠

-1NT (or 2♣) — 2♦ (forcing)

-After New Minor Forcing, opener must describe his hand further.
-* 2 of responder's suit: 3-card support, minimum
-* 3 of responder's suit: 3-card support, extras (preacceptance)
-* 2 of other major: 4 cards, minimum
-* 3 of other major: 4 cards, extras (preacceptance)
-* 2NT: minimum
-* 3NT: to play (maximum)

-If opener has rebid 1NT,
-rebids should be designed to find a suit contract.
-* raise new minor: extras, stopper, forcing to 3NT or higher

-If opener has rebid his suit,
-rebids should be designed to find a 3NT contract
-* raise other minor: 4-cards, extras
-* rebid opener's suit: retreat (minimum, no stopper in new minor)

-## Game Tries
-#### Relay Game Try

-Once any major suit is raised from 1 to 2 (declaring suit agreement), the cheapest bid is a generic game try.
-The idea is to allow the presumptive dummy to set the contract or make a help suit game try.
-* ...1M-2M
-   * Cheapest bid: relay (game try)
-   * 2NT over 2♥: 4+ spades, slam try
-   * 3 other suit: 4+ cards, slam try
-   * 3M: preemptive, no game interest
-   * 3♠ over 2♥ or 4 other suit: splinter slam try

-After the cheapest bid relay:
-* 2NT: help suit game try in spades
-* 3 other suit: help suit game try in that suit
-* 3M: minimum
-* 4M: maximum

-After the game try, if the presumptive declarer is still undecided, he may relay to ask whether the game try is a minimum or maximum.
-For example:
-* 1♠-2♠;2NT-3♣;3♦

-Note: this is similar to Richard Pavlicek's [system](http://rpbridge.net/7g70.htm).
-## Strong Rebids
 ### Jump Rebid
 After an opening at the 1-level and nearly any response by partner, a jump rebid shows at least 16 total points and a good six card suit.
 The suit should be strong enough to play opposite a small singleton.
 Responses: